CFBCWorks/Independence40SKN/_items/SKN_IN3.md

 title: Lyrical Love Notes – Narratives of Sensuality and Passion

-shortdesc: ““Lyrical Love Notes – Narratives of Sensuality and Passion is an illustrated anthology of original poems and quotes.”
+shortdesc: “Lyrical Love Notes – Narratives of Sensuality and Passion is an illustrated anthology of original poems and quotes.”

 categories: [ Poetry, Romance ]